ali-rajan/CSCB58-assembly-game/pseudocode.md

 player_collisions():
   # TODO!!
+  for each pixel on player's left perimeter:
+    if pixel belongs to a platform:
+      set player right of platform
+    else if pixel belongs to an enemy:
+      # TODO: handle enemy collision
+  for each pixel on player's right perimeter:
+    # Symmetric case

+  for each pixel on player's bottom perimeter:
+    if pixel belongs to a platform:
+      set player above platform
+      if player_y_velocity is downward:
+        set player_y_velocity to neutral
+    else if pixel belongs to an enemy:
+      # Handle enemy collision
-  for each platform:
+  for each pixel on player's top perimeter:
-    if platform collides below player:
-    else if platform collides left of player: player_platform_left_collision = true
-    else if platform collides right of player: player_platform_right_collision = true
+    if pixel belongs to a platform:
+      set player below platform
+      if player_y_velocity is upward:
+        set player_y_velocity to downward
-    else if platform collides above player:
+    else if pixel belongs to an enemy:
+      # Handle enemy collision

 # TODO: player movement logic
 update_player()